OmGaler/CronPot/k8s/README.md

 The local deploy helper restarts the API and worker Deployments after applying manifests so updated source files mounted from the ConfigMap are loaded by Python.

-The Docker image build is still useful for production and for learning the container path:
+Build the container image locally with:

 ```cmd
 scripts\docker-build.cmd